-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. attrNum The attribute number.
-This number may be determined with a call to CDFgetAttrNum. entryNum The entry number.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. attrNum Attribute number.
+This number may be determined with a call to CDFgetAttrNum. entryNum Entry number.
 If the attribute is global in scope, this is simply the gEntry number and has meaning only to the application.
-If the attribute is variable in scope, this is the number of the associated rVariable (the rVariable being described in some way by the rEntry). dataType The data type of the specified entry.
-Specify one of the data types defined in Section 4.5. numElements The number of elements of the data type.
+If the attribute is variable in scope, this is the number of the associated rVariable (the rVariable being described in some way by the rEntry). dataType Data type of the specified entry.
+Specify one of the data types defined in Section 4.5. numElements Number of elements of the data type.
 For character data types (CDF_CHAR and CDF_UCHAR), this is the number of characters in the string (an array of characters).
-For all other data types this is the number of elements in an array of that data type. value The value(s) to write.
+For all other data types this is the number of elements in an array of that data type. value Value(s) to write.
 The entry value is written to the CDF from memory address value.